Talmonre/Back_checksum_procedure/README.md

 # Back_checksum_procedure
-The code needed to compare the files between two backups to ensure they are the same, using low-tech methods native to most Linux distros.
+The code needed to compare the files between two backups to ensure they are identical, using low-tech methods native to most Linux distros.

 # Run the code for the first file :
 ```